-The list of Ms. Kozlova's guest appearances with major international ballet companies is impressive, including Spoleto, La Scala, Florence Opera House, English National Ballet, Paris Opera, Basel Ballet, Australia, Ballet de Santiago (Chile), Teatro Colon (Buenos Aires) and Hong Kong.
+The list of Ms. Kozlova's guest appearances with major international ballet companies is impressive, including Spoleto, La Scala, Florence Opera House, English National Ballet, Paris Opera, Basel Ballet, Australia, Ballet de Santiago (Chile), Teatro Colon (Buenos Aires), and Hong Kong.
 She also appeared in ballet galas in Africa, Greece, England, India, Italy, Portugal, Spain, Don des Etoiles in Canada, Taiwan, Korea and Japan.
 Her performances on video include the Pavlova Special (CBS), La Fille Mal Gardée (Philips Video, Germany), and Spartacus (VEAR Productions, Argentina).

-In 2009, Ms. Kozlova presented One Magical Performance: The Legacy Gala at The Joyce Theater in New York in celebration of the thirtieth anniversary of her defection.
-Principal dancers from New York City Ballet and American Ballet Theater were guest artists, performing at the spectacular event along with students from her school.
+In 2009, Ms. Kozlova presented "One Magical Performance: The Legacy Gala" at The Joyce Theater in New York in celebration of the thirtieth anniversary of her defection.
+Principal dancers from New York City Ballet and American Ballet Theater were guest artists, performing at the spectacular event alongside students from her school

 Born in Moscow, Russia, Ms. Kozlova was trained at the prestigious Bolshoi Ballet School.
 She was invited to join the Bolshoi Ballet Company in 1973 and was promoted to Principal Dancer in 1975.
 She danced all of the major classical roles with the company.
 In 1979, she defected to the United States while on tour with the Bolshoi.
 As a student, she had already performed, in Western Europe and the U.S. but had remained intrigued by what she saw.
 Her quest for artistic freedom and growth led her to seek a career that would offer new roles by Western contemporary choreographers while still preserving her classical background.
 She was immediately in demand as a guest artist internationally.